reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 Functional interfaces are central to Java's support for functional programming.
 They allow us to write cleaner, more concise code by using lambda expressions, reducing boilerplate code, and promoting reusability.
 Common examples of functional interfaces include `Predicate`, `Consumer`, `Function`, and `Supplier`.

 Using the `@FunctionalInterface` annotation isn't strictly necessary.
 Any interface with a single abstract method is inherently a functional interface.
 But it's a good practice.
-It improves code readability, enforces constraints, and helps other developers understand our intentions, contributing to better maintainability and consistency in our codebase.
+It improves code readability, enforces constraints, and helps other us understand our intentions, contributing to better maintainability and consistency in our codebase.

 ## Creating Custom Functional Interfaces

 We know know that a functional interface in Java is an interface with a single abstract method.
-This design allows functional interfaces to be used with lambda expressions or method references, which makes them ideal for building compact and expressive code.
+This design allows functional interfaces to be used with lambda expressions or method references, which makes us ideal for building compact and expressive code.

 Let's consider a simple calculator example that takes two integers and returns the result of an arithmetic operation.
 To implement this, we can define a functional interface called `ArithmeticOperation`, which has a single method to perform the operation.